IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 The understanding of the term 'sex' has expanded in international law "to cover not only physiological characteristics but also the social construction of gender stereotypes, prejudices and expected roles, which have created obstacles to the equal fulfilment" of rights"[^2]

+> Discrimination on the basis of sex may be based on the differential treatment of women because of their biology, such as refusal to hire women because they could become pregnant; or stereotypical assumptions, such as tracking women into low-level jobs on the assumption that they are unwilling to commit as much time to their work as men.
+ICESCR General Comment 16 paragraph 11

+> Gender affects the equal right of men and women to the enjoyment of their rights.
+Gender refers to cultural expectations and assumptions about the behaviour, attitudes, personality traits, and physical and intellectual capacities of men and women, based solely on their identity as men or women.
+Gender-based assumptions and expectations generally place women at a disadvantage with respect to substantive enjoyment of rights, such as freedom to act and to be recognized as autonomous, fully capable adults, to participate fully in economic,  social and political development, and to make decisions concerning their circumstances and conditions.
+Gender-based assumptions about economic, social and cultural roles preclude the sharing of responsibility between men and women in all spheres that is necessary to equality.
+ICESCR GC 16 paragraph 14

 ### Acts and omissions
 Discrimination can be an *act* or an *omission*.[^3] For example, discrimination can occur when someone acts in a way that impairs men’s enjoyment of their rights, and also when someone *fails to act* to protect men’s rights when they are required to.
 For example, the Human Rights Committee says States are required to ensure men and women have equal rights in marriage, so failing to ensure men have equal rights with women is an omission that amounts to discrimination.